SpinlockData/Heartfully/README.md

 # Heartfully
-QRS and Heartbeat detection from algorithm to hardware.
-For learning use only, not for medical.
+QRS and Heartbeat detection from Pan and TOmkin algorithm to hardware implementation.
+For learning use only, not for medical treatment diagnosis etc...